c2siorg/c2siorg.github.io/_gsocprojects/12_nft_toolbox.md

 ---

 Brief explanation
-: An npm package for seamless integration of all NFT related functionalities in Web2 projects.
-This project helps web2 developers seamlessly integrate web3 functionality.
+: An npm package for seamless integration of all NFT-related functionalities in Web2 projects.
+This project helps Web2 developers seamlessly integrate Web3 functionality.
 <br><br>

 Expected Results